AreenDeshpande/Career_Guidance/README.md

 - **Interactive UI**: Modern and responsive user interface to ensure a smooth user experience.
 - **Data Insights**: Admins can view aggregated insights about student preferences and career trends.

-## How to Run

-Follow these steps to run the project locally.

-### Prerequisites

-- Node.js (version 14 or higher)
-- MongoDB (installed locally or using a cloud service like MongoDB Atlas)
-- Python (for the ML model)
-- NPM or Yarn (for package management)